jfilatow/cursor-enablement/README.md

 ## Cursor enablement: start here

-This repo is a self‑paced, evolving Cursor training you can run any time or use in a hosted session.
+Purpose
+- Learn Cursor’s features by doing, not reading.
+- Follow a clear path from `01-basics` through advanced topics.
+- Use it for new‑hire onboarding or a one‑hour hosted session.

 ### Before you start — set up Cursor for vibe coding
 - Open Settings (gear icon bottom‑left).